kyma-incubator/octopus/docs/06-01-CRD-ClusterTestSuite.md

 type: Custom Resource
 ---

-The `ClusterTest` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define which tests to execute and how execute them.
+The `ClusterTestSuite` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define which tests to execute and how to execute them.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```